vaibhavchauhan-15/IndicLaw/README.md

 - **PDF**: Extract text content for analysis
 - **DOCX**: Extract text from Microsoft Word documents
 - **Images**: Use OCR to extract text from images

+## 🚀 Deployment

+The frontend of IndicLaw can be deployed to Vercel for fast and reliable hosting:

+### Vercel Deployment

+For detailed instructions on deploying the frontend to Vercel, see the [Vercel Deployment Guide](./frontend/VERCEL_DEPLOYMENT.md).

+If you encounter any errors during deployment, refer to the [Vercel Error Codes Reference](./frontend/VERCEL_ERROR_CODES.md) for troubleshooting common error codes.

+### Backend Deployment

+The backend can be deployed to platforms like:
+- Heroku
+- Render
+- Digital Ocean
+- AWS
+- Google Cloud Platform

+Make sure to update the environment variables in your frontend deployment to point to the deployed backend URL.

 ## 🤝 Contributing